 Bangrapa (7 January 2020) says that Thailand’s cabinet is set to approve 3 billion baht, equivalent to US$96 million, in funding to combat water shortages in Thailand, especially in vulnerable areas, as announced by the Office of National Water Resources (ONWR).

-Deputy Prime Minister Prawit Wongsuwon said that authorities plan to dig more than 500 artesian wells this year and added that adequate measures are being taken to ensure that water supplies are available until July (Bangprapa, 2020).
+Deputy Prime Minister Prawit Wongsuwon stated that authorities plan to drill more than 500 artesian wells this year and noted that adequate measures are being taken to ensure water supplies remain available until July (Bangprapa, 2020).

 Sources: